Chris Tyree: College career

-2022 season

 During the 2022 season, he played in all 13 games and started six of them.
 He finished the season with 444 rushing yards and three touchdowns, 24 passes for 138 yards and 15 returning kicks for 254 yards.
 Prior to the season, he was named on the Doak Walker Award Watchlist.

-2023 season

 Prior to the 2023 season, he was named on the Paul Hornung Award Watch List.